bensalcie/Tiny-Track/README.md

 To install this app on your phone :
 Locate tiny_tract.apk in this repository and download it on your android device, then locate it on your phone and install it.

 To install in on Android things :
  Clone or download the project , then import it into your android studio.
- Connect your android things kit and make sure it is updated correctly, the run the app via android studio by tapping 'RUN'
+ Connect your android things kit and make sure it is updated correctly, the run the app via android studio by tapping 'RUN' Specific managers are assigned to the app, for testing , therefore to test for management of the app use test phone number :
+ +254704808070
  # Promotional Video
  This app works under as a master and slave way, so therefore two personas are needed to act as the employer and employee for this case, one to manage the other.